eventsourcing/rfc/5/README.md

 ---
 domain: rfc.eventsourcing.com
-shortname: 5/JES
+shortname: 5/JEST
-name: JSON Entity Serialization
+name: JSON Entity Serializing Transformation
 status: raw
 editor: Yurii Rashkovskii <yrashk@gmail.com>
 ---

-JSON Entity Serialization is a data storage and exchange serialization format used in Eventsourcing and other projects.
+JSON Entity Serializing Transformation is a data storage and exchange serialization format used in Eventsourcing and other projects.

 See also: [2/BES](../2/README.md), [1/ELF](../1/README.md)